-- 1) promoting behaviors that reduce COVID-19's spread
+- 1. Promoting behaviors that reduce COVID-19's spread

-- 2) maintaining healthy environments
+- 2. Maintaining healthy environments

-- 3) maintaining healthy operations, and
+- 3. Maintaining healthy operations

-- 4) preparing for when someone gets sick.
+- 4. Preparing for when someone gets sick

 Schools should determine, in collaboration with state and local health officials to the extent possible, whether and how to implement each of these considerations while adjusting to meet the unique needs and circumstances of the local community.
 Implementation should be guided by what is feasible, practical, acceptable, and tailored to the needs of each community.
 It is also critically important to develop strategies that can be revised and adapted depending on the level of viral transmission in the school and throughout the community and done with close communication with state and/or local public health authorities and recognizing the differences between school districts, including urban, suburban, and rural districts.
-School-based health facilities may refer to CDC's Guidance for U.S. Healthcare Facilities and may find it helpful to reference the Ten Ways Healthcare Systems Can Operate Effectively During the COVID-19 Pandemic.
-These considerations are meant to supplement-not replace-any Federal, state, local, territorial, or tribal health and safety laws, rules, and regulations with which schools must comply (e.g., Individuals with Disabilities Education Act ...)
+These considerations are meant to supplement-not replace-any Federal, state, local, territorial, or tribal health and safety laws, rules, and regulations with which schools must comply (e.g., Individuals with Disabilities Education Act ).